Online Learning Modules

 This module provides the foundational information for users interested in learning more about intensive intervention and DBI.
 The module defines intensive intervention and DBI, describes how intensive intervention fits within a tiered system such as MTSS, RTI, or PBIS, demonstrates how intensive intervention can provide a systemic process to deliver specialized instruction for students with disabilities, and provides two case examples to allow viewers to apply new knowledge.

-NCII, through a collaboration with the University of Connecticut, developed a set of course modules focused on developing educators’ skills in using explicit instruction.
+NCII, through a collaboration with the University of Connecticut, developed a set of course content focused on developing educators’ skills in using explicit instruction.
 This four part course is designed to support faculty and professional development providers with instructing pre-service and in-service educators who are developing and/or refining their implementation of explicit instruction.

 IRIS STAR Legacy Modules